Contents

 uv add alembic sqlalchemy

-Alembic pulls in Mako for template rendering and uses your existing SQLAlchemy engine configuration.
-Initialize the migration environment:
+Alembic pulls in Mako to render templates and uses your existing SQLAlchemy engine setup.
+Set up the migration environment:

 alembic init alembic